-Adhere to the following cleaning precautions:
+Adhere to the Following Precautions:

-- Allow the oven to cool before cleaning.

-- Wear rubber gloves when cleaning any exterior parts of the oven manually.
+- Allow the oven to cool before cleaning. - Wear rubber gloves when cleaning any exterior parts of the oven manually.

-CAUTION During the self-clean cycle, the outside of the wall oven can become very hot to the touch.
+A CAUTION During the self-clean cycle, the outside of the wall can become very hot to touch.
 DO NOT leave small children unattended near the appliance.
+A ventilation system starts automatically; it is normal for the hot air to be evacuated through the front of the appliance.